MONEY ADVICE LIAISON GROUP

 “I just wanted to send you a note to say well done for organising such a good conference.
 I’ve both organised and been to a few of these things in my time and your event is definitely a stand-out success.
 I was trying to put my finger on why – the organisation and attention to detail was excellent: joining instructions, printed programme in the badge, clear direction on the day, great venue, genuine welcome, good tech and tech-support – all essential components.
 But I think the standout for me was the authentic content and thoughtful programme; it was refreshing to see.”

-Jon Hickman, NED & Co-Founder, Flexys Solutions
+Jon Hickman, formerly of Flexys Solutions

 “MALG provides a forum to discuss issues which impact on our clients and on the services trying to help them and gives the voluntary sector the opportunity to meet with other parts of the financial sector in a cooperative setting.”

-Lindsey Poole, Director, Advice Services Alliance
+Lindsey Poole, Advice Services Alliance

 “Debt policy changes cannot be developed in isolation – all sectors of the industry need to talk.
 MALG has a key role in bringing together people to facilitate these discussions.
 In areas such as the development of the Debt & Mental Health Evidence Form, it has driven the agenda for improvements.
 It’s good to talk and MALG is a great forum for getting people together.
 Long may it continue!”